gramineproject/gramine/Documentation/devel/howto-doc.rst

 .. highlight:: rst

-Graphene uses `Sphinx`_ to generate the documentation in HTML form.
-The documentation is hosted on Read The Docs at https://graphene.readthedocs.io/.
+Gramine uses `Sphinx`_ to generate the documentation in HTML form.
+The documentation is hosted on Read The Docs at https://gramine.readthedocs.io/.
 Documentation is generally written as `reStructuredText`_ files which are placed in ``Documentation/`` directory.
 See `Sphinx' reST primer`_ for short introduction into syntax.